jkingsman/OuroborosNFT/README.md

 Needs:
+    X Build graphic
-    NFT generation + storage
+    X NFT generation + storage
-        Random generation
+        X Random generation
-        Mint cost handling
+        X Mint cost handling
+    X Copyright notice
+    X Make Payable for minting
+    X Test payment!

-    Get all owners + ID endpoint (then loop for rendering) Build interactive page
+    Build interactive page
-    Build graphic
-    Copyright notice
-    Always has been meme for contract URI image
+        <g> together the circles
+        Big one as background, desatt'd, then smaller one as centerpiece Use cdata to set the number so we can have access to it for titles Big "Please connect with metamask to view the marketplace, mint your own, and more!
+    OPTIMIZE
+    Add comments

+    README tweaks
+        Mention emphasis on size and perf
+        Make list of things to change if you want to run your own Note that image and JSON SVG mime type are different Update URL + commission link in contract URI Make sure licensing is managed well

 An entirely on-ethereum-chain self-contained NFT ecosystem.
-Each NFT is totally on-chain and contains a copy of a marketplace where you can purchase your own NFT.
+Each NFT is totally on-chain and has a self-contained minting and display interface where you can purchase your own NFT.
 No IPFS, no side chain storage -- just 100% ethereum-based goodness.
+Read more at https://github.com/jkingsman/OuroborosNFT.